 12:00-1:00: Lunch and the kids go down for a nap

-3:00-5:00: I’m back on the computer and the kids are playing, so I’m tackling those tasks that can be done more easily when the kids are awake.
+1:00-5:00: I’m back on the computer and the kids are napping or playing, so I’m tackling those tasks that can be done more easily when the kids are awake.
 Sometimes editing photos, checking email again, finishing up Facebook groups, responding to comments or commenting on other blogs.

 5:00-7:00: Supper, chaos, bed time (at least for the littlest one).
 I don’t even try to accomplish computer work now and I’m rarely on my phone.
 I will clean up the kitchen, empty the dishwasher or do tasks around the house, but this is a particularly chaotic time in our house.
 My 9 month old is getting tired and cranky, and my 3 year old is generally energetic and running circles around everything.

 7:00-8:00: My 3 year old is usually up til 8, so I can accomplish a little more, but not a lot.

 8:00-9:00: Both kids are asleep in their beds, and I work like crazy to finish up the more difficult tasks of the day.

 9:00-10:30: I try to shut things down and read or watch TV.
 It doesn’t always happen right at 9:00, but I read pretty much every night.
 I’ve found that with the amount of time I spend on the computer and in the face of technology, the only way I can really unwind is to be without it.
 Watering flowers, reading a book, or out of the house.

 Best tasks to do when the kiddos are up:

 - leave/respond to blog comments (part of Networking with Other Bloggers)